vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/001/13_mA_bhUma.md

 it so, I’m assuming a Vedic-internal folk etymology from an opaque inherited word; the tr. therefore has no implications for the meaning of the Avestan word or for IIr.

 etymology.
-Sāy’s interpr. of the word in two of the three passages falls squarely in this realm: VIII.1.13 oṣitum anyair dagdham aśaktyā(ḥ), IX.101.3 … durdahaṃ durvadhaṃ vā
+Sāyaṇa’s interpr. of the word in two of the three passages falls squarely in this realm: VIII.1.13 oṣitum anyair dagdham aśaktyā(ḥ), IX.101.3 … durdahaṃ durvadhaṃ vā